Key scholarship details

 Applications must meet the requirements above as well as provide the following:

-- Explain how the project is relevant to the interests of the wider student community at the University of Melbourne; and/or
+- Explain how the project is relevant to the interests of the wider student community at the University of Melbourne

 - Explain how the project will enable mutual understanding to be established between students at the University of Melbourne and international universities.